 Burnt Sugar Icing

-Combine and beat till smooth and spreadable.
+- Combine all ingredients and beat until smooth and spreadable.
 If your icing is too stiff, add a bit of milk or water.
-Frost cake and decorate with pecan halves.
-Serve with vanilla ice cream.